AbhayPatil-005/my_projects/addAndDeleteFruit_Project/readme.md

 This project helped in understanding:
 - DOM element creation and manipulation
 - Event handling for forms and buttons
+- Filter algorithm to search with input
 ---

 ## ✅ Status

 ✅ Basic Add/Delete features working
-🟡 Edit button UI added (functionality not implemented yet)
+🟡 Edit button UI added (functionality not implemented yet) 🔍 Filter functionality is added

 ---

 ## 🔗 Future Improvements

 - Implement Edit functionality to allow fruit name updates
-- Implement Filter functionality to search the fruit name